konsulting/porter/README.md

 The following commands will be useful if you change these items.

  - `porter build` - (Re)build the containers.
- - `porter build-images` - Build the Konsulting container images.
+ - `porter build-images` - Build the current container images.
+ - `porter docker-image-set` - Change the image set used for Porter.
+The default is `konsulting/porter-alpine`.
  - `porter make-files` - (Re)make the docker-compose.yaml, and the NGiNX config files.
- - `porter pull-images` - Pull the Konsulting, MySQL and Redis images - which will then be used by docker-compose rather than building (unless you tweak the DockerFiles).
+ - `porter pull-images` - Pull the current images - which will then be used by docker-compose where it can.